Virginia Pastor Explains Why He Prayed For Trump After Backlash From Congregation

 — Slate (@Slate) June 6, 2019

-According to Fox News, several media outlets falsely reported that the pastor “apologized” for the prayer in following days.
+According to Fox News, several media outlets falsely reported that the pastor “apologized” for the prayer in the following days.

-On the same day, as reported by The Inquisitr, evangelist Franklin Graham conducted a “Special Day of Prayer” for Trump along side hundreds of Christian faith leaders across the country to help protect him from his political enemies.
+On the same day, as reported by The Inquisitr, evangelist Franklin Graham conducted a “Special Day of Prayer” for Trump.
+Graham was joined by hundreds of Christian faith leaders from across the country in praying to help protect the president from his political enemies.